Baggage handler dies after hair becomes entangled in belt at New Orleans airport

-According to the Jefferson Parish Sheriff’s Office, Thompson was taken to a Kenner hospital to be treated but died shortly afterward from her injuries.
+According to the Jefferson Parish Sheriff’s Office, Thompson was taken to a Kenner hospital to be treated but died shortly afterward from her injuries, KTLA sister station WGNO reports.

 “Yesterday at approximately 10:20pm, we had a fatality in our New Orleans operation,” Hough said in a statement.
 “One of our supervisory team members was injured and subsequently died while working to offload an inbound aircraft.
 What we know so far is that her hair became entangled with the machinery of the belt loader.
 We are heartbroken and are supporting her family and her friends as best as we are able.
 Please send your well wishes to our team member’s family and to everyone at our New Orleans station during this very difficult time.”